rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ## Other News

 - Other game updates:
-  - [Rust Shooter] is a first person shooter.
+  - [Rust Shooter] is a first-person shooter.
   - [Way of Rhea] is a puzzle platformer with a focus on the puzzle side.
   - [Necrophaser] is a recently alpha-released Top-Down Shooter made with Bevy
-  - [Stellary 2] is space game made in a custom engine
+  - [Stellary 2] is a space game made in a custom engine
   - [Endless Trial] is a 2D bullet-hell game made in Tetra
 - Other learning material updates:
   - [GBA From Scratch] is a tutorial on how to code for the Game Boy Advance